SysKitTeam/docs-point/governance-and-automation/access-requests/apply-access-requests-policy.md

 If you want to remove an Access Requests Policy that has been applied to multiple workspaces, take the following steps:
   * **Select the workspaces**
   * **Click the arrow next to Manage Policies**; located on the right side of the screen under Manage
-  * This will open a selection on what action should be done for the workspaces:
+  * This will open a selection of what actions can be done for the workspaces:
      * Apply Policy
      * Remove Policy
      * Remove All Policies